 Note on diagram key: The colors represented in the key refer to different Projects in which the resources are created.
 Note the use of a Core Project.

 Among the many design resources used in this pipeline, the following are specifically made to work with outbound EDI integrations.

 - Outbound Routes associate your ERP's document format with a business process that produces a business document your trading partner expects.
 When an ERP business document is received for outbound EDI processing, the Studio will group the data, search the Outbound EDI Routes for a match, and then call all the Business Processes that are attached to the Outbound EDI Route.
 The Business Process performs the activity of converting your ERP's business document into the business document your trading partner expects.

 - Outbound EDI Business Processes are designed to transform one Data Group to one EDI Message (ST-SE).
 The Outbound EDI Business Process is executed for each Data Group.
 So, if there are 100 source Data Groups with each representing an individual invoice for Acme, then the Outbound EDI Business Process executes 100 times, once for each Data Group.
 This Business Process must be created using the Outbound EDI Business Process template, so that it inherits tasks and parameters specially designed to process outbound EDI data.

-Control Number Generators (CNG) assign a sequential number to your trading partner's interchange, group, and message control numbers for outbound EDI documents.
+- Control Number Generators (CNG) assign a sequential number to your trading partner's interchange, group, and message control numbers for outbound EDI documents.
 Control numbers are unique values representing each level of the EDI document (interchange, group, and message).
-Clarify assigns this number when creating the envelope as part of outbound EDI processing.
+The Studio assigns this number when creating the envelope as part of outbound EDI processing.